John Crane Group

-John Crane is an American company, now a subsidiary of Smiths Group and provider of engineered products and services including mechanical seals, couplings, seal support systems, filtration systems and digital diagnostics technologies.
-The company services customers in the energy services sector including production, transmission and storage, refining, power generation, petrochemical, pulp and paper, and mining industries.
+John Crane is a company headquartered in Slough, United Kingdom, that provides engineered products and services including mechanical seals, couplings, seal support systems, filtration systems and digital diagnostics technologies.
+Founded in 1917 in Chicago as Crane Packing Co., and now a subsidiary of Smiths Group, the company services customers in the energy services sector including production, transmission and storage, refining, power generation, petrochemical, pulp and paper, and mining industries.